mrmaxguns/wonderwordsmodule/README.md

                         return a sentence based on the structure chosen -v, --version         Print the version number and exit -sw STARTS_WITH, --starts-with STARTS_WITH
-                        specify what string the random word(s) should start with
-  -ew ENDS_WITH, --ends-with ENDS_WITH
+                        specify what string the random word(s) should start with -ew ENDS_WITH, --ends-with ENDS_WITH
-                        specify what string the random word(s) should end with -p {nouns,verbs,adjectives} [{nouns,verbs,adjectives} ...], --parts-of-speech {nouns,verbs,adjectives} [{nouns,verbs,adjectives} ...]
+                        specify what string the random word(s) should end with -p {noun,verb,adjective,nouns,verbs,adjectives} [{noun,verb,adjective,nouns,verbs,adjectives} ...], --parts-of-speech {noun,verb,adjective,nouns,verbs,adjectives} [{noun,verb,adjective,nouns,verbs,adjectives} ...]
                         specify to only include certain parts of speech (by default all parts of speech are included) -min WORD_MIN_LENGTH, --word-min-length WORD_MIN_LENGTH
                         specify the minimum length of the word(s) -max WORD_MAX_LENGTH, --word-max-length WORD_MAX_LENGTH
-                        specify the maximum length of the word(s) -r REGEX, --regex REGEX, --re REGEX, --regular-expression REGEX specify a python-style regular expression that every word must match
-  -d DELIMITER, --delimiter DELIMITER
+                        specify the maximum length of the word(s) -r REGEX, --regex REGEX, --re REGEX, --regular-expression REGEX specify a python-style regular expression that every word must match -d DELIMITER, --delimiter DELIMITER
                         Specify the delimiter to put between a list of words, default is ', '

 ```

 The basic commands are: